The Vitarka Project

-Vitarka – Applied thought and discussion in the Buddhist Tradition
+(Vitarka means ‘applied thought and discussion’ in the Buddhist Tradition)

 Introducing what we do….

-For over a decade, Bristol Buddhist Centre have been hosting educational visits from schools, colleges and the wider community throughout Bristol, Somerset, Wiltshire, Gloucestershire and Dorset.
-Our Educational Team are Karunavapi and Alyson Hurst, along with other enthusiastic and committed volunteers.
+For over a decade, Bristol Buddhist Centre have been hosting educational visits to and from schools, colleges and the wider community throughout Bristol, Somerset, Wiltshire, Gloucestershire and Dorset.
+Our Educational Visitor is Advayamati.

 We tailor visits to the particular learning needs and interests of each group.
-These include an introduction to meditation, exploring Buddhist festivals, symbolism and ritual, discussions on ethics and precepts.
-We focus on the Triratna tradition of practising the Buddha’s teachings within our daily lives.
+These include an introduction to meditation, symbolism and ritual, and discussions on ethics and precepts.
+Visits to the Centre are possible on weekdays except Wednesdays.
+If you prefer we are very happy come to you.

 Borrow the Shrine Box…

-If you are interested in borrowing the shrine box please contact Alyson to book it and she will organise for you to collect it.
+If you are interested in borrowing the shrine box please contact Advayamati to book it and he will organise for you to collect it.
 We ask for a donation of £15.

 The box contains everything needed to build a shrine (except for fresh flowers).
 Guidelines of how to build a shrine, an explanation of the symbolism, why Buddhists build shrines and some simple exercises that you might want to use are also included.